 Naval Reserve Officers Training Corps Program

-Enrollment in NROTC is not a requirement for taking naval science courses.
-Any student enrolled at George Washington University may take Naval Science courses with the approval of the Professor of Naval Science.
+Enrollment in NROTC is not a requirement for taking Naval Science (NSC) courses.
+Any GW student may take such courses with the approval of the Professor of Naval Science.

 Visit the GW NROTC Program website for additional information.